 Is Pasta Even Italian?

-‘Should we eat at an Italian restaurant?’
+‘Should we go to an Italian restaurant?’

-‘Do you fancy a pizza?’
+‘Do you feel like pizza?’

 How Italian Food Conquered the World